 PROVINCIAL EXECUTIVE BOARD

-The CUPE Saskatchewan 16-member Executive Board is the governing body between Annual Conventions.
+The CUPE Saskatchewan 18-member Executive Board is the governing body between Annual Conventions.
 The Executive Board meets several times a year.
-The provincial Executive Board is comprised of a President, Vice-President, Secretary-Treasurer, Recording Secretary and board members elected to represent membership sectors and/or the diversity of the membership (Aboriginal Member, Diversity Member, and Young Worker Member).
+The provincial Executive Board is comprised of a President, Vice-President, Secretary-Treasurer, Recording Secretary and board members elected to represent membership sectors and/or the diversity of the membership.
 For a current list of the Executive Board, visit: www.sk.cupe.ca/executive-board

-CUPE Saskatchewan has eight (8) permanent committees, known as Standing Committees, established by the constitution that advise the Executive Board on actions to consider on behalf of CUPE members and are dedicated to a specific policy/program area.
-Each Standing Committee has three (3) members.
+CUPE Saskatchewan has seven (7) permanent committees, known as Standing Committees, established by the constitution that advise the Executive Board on actions to consider on behalf of CUPE members and are dedicated to a specific policy/program area.
 For a current list of Standing Committees and their members, visit: www.sk.cupe.ca/standing-committees

 From time-to-time, committees are established by the President and Executive Board for a specific activity.
 An ad-hoc committee typically has a defined mandate and dissolve once their mandate or assigned activity is complete.
 Ad-hoc committees are usually established to study an issue and to make recommendations to the Executive Board to consider and make a decision.